NikiYani/NikiYani.github.io/my_resume.md

 - Bachelor - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2016 - 2020].
 - Master - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2020 - 2022].
+- Ph.D. - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2022 - 2025].

 Foreign languages: